The Future of AI Video is Here

 Pro Tip: The "Pose Match" Rule

 To avoid "morphing" or limb distortion at the start of your video, ensure your Source Image character is in a similar pose to the first frame of your Reference Video.
-If the driver starts standing but your actor is sitting, the AI will struggle to "unfold" them.
+If the driver starts standing but your actor is sitting, the AI will struggle to "unfold" them smoothly.

 Frequently Asked Questions